 Support tickets showed confusion about why profiles appeared in a certain order.

-Feedback highlighted how long titles and multiple roles made cards harder to scan.
+Feedback highlighted how truncation on long titles and multiple roles made cards harder to scan.

-Customer Success flagged requests from large orgs to make people easier to find.
+Flagged requests from orgs to make people easier to find by making sorting visible.

 A well-known customer complaint that emails were almost always truncated, with no way to see full details even on hover.